 contamination and drying problems.

-to other morningglory species, tall morningglory has a vining,
+other morningglory species, tall morningglory has a vining, prostrate

-prostrate appearance that envelopes the peanut canopy.
-Tall morningglory
+appearance that envelopes the peanut canopy.
+Tall morningglory possesses

-possesses heart-shaped leaves with over-lapping lobes at the base
+heart-shaped leaves with over-lapping lobes at the base and slightly

 SMALL FLOWER MORNINGGLORY